cattius/jekyll-now/_posts/2018-8-2-ExecuteMachineCode.md

 # User Mode

-## Function pointer to array
+## Function pointer and mprotect

 To execute our opcode we first create an unsigned char array (the distinction between unsigned/signed char is important when working with hex) called `code`.
 This array can be executed with `((void(*)())code)()`, which creates a void function pointer to the array and then calls that pointer.
 However, thanks to memory protection the stack (where our array lives at runtime) isn't executable, so if we run this our program will segfault and die.
 Luckily on Linux there is an easy workaround for this: we can use `mprotect` to make the memory page containing our array executable.
 Note that the pointer you pass to `mprotect` must be aligned to a page boundary, or it will fail (**always** remember to check system calls for error return values!).
 As an alternative, you could compile your code with the `-z execstack` GCC option instead.
+Neither option is good from a security perspective, so do bear that in mind if you're thinking of using this as part of a large project; if you don't need to modify your machine code at runtime, you could change the memory permissions to RX (PROT_READ|PROT_EXEC) instead of RWX so that it's no longer writable.

 Using an array like this for our code means we don't need to worry about ASLR; although the memory address of the array will change each time the program is run, we don't need to know this address as we can just reference the array by name in our program.
 We can also easily modify the array's values.
-However, the rest of our code is static: if you want truly self-modifying code, you do need to work around ASLR (see [this post](/https://eklitzke.org/memory-protection-and-aslr) by Evan Klitzke for more details).
+However, the rest of our code is static: if you want truly self-modifying code, [libjit](https://eli.thegreenplace.net/2013/10/17/getting-started-with-libjit-part-1/) is a C library specifically designed for Just-In-Time (JIT) programs generating and executing code at runtime.

 ## Function prologue and epilogue